 |Englewood Picnic Area: Open daylight hours.
 Snack Shack open 10 AM – 4 PM Tues. – Fri., 10 AM – 6 PM weekends (closed Mondays).|

 |Fort Lee Historic Park: Grounds open daylight hours.
 Metered parking (year-round, click here for rates).
 Visitor Center open Weds. to Sun., 10 AM – 4:45 PM.
 201-461-1776.|

 |Greenbrook Sanctuary: Open daylight hours (membership required).
 201-784-0484.|

 |Henry Hudson Drive: Edgewater park entrance to Englewood Cliffs park entrance open daylight hours.
 Alpine Approach Road south of Park Headquarters CLOSED TO ALL USE (projected reopening: May 1).
 Englewood to Alpine CLOSED TO MOTOR VEHICLES for construction (projected reopening: May 1).|

 |Palisades Interstate Parkway in New Jersey: Open 24 hrs.|

-About thirty miles of trails in the Palisades Interstate Park in New Jersey offer opportunities for hikers ranging from easy riverside strolls to challenging rock scrambles.
+There are about thirty miles of trails in the Palisades Interstate Park in New Jersey that offer opportunities for hikers ranging from easy riverside strolls to challenging rock scrambles.